-Finally, there is no "murder scene" or "crime scene" exception to the Fourth Amendment.
-Officers may enter an emergency scene without a warrant to tend to victims and locate suspects, but once those things are done, the emergency is over.
-When the emergency ends, so does an officer's right to be present in the location without a warrant.
-If the officers stay behind and "process the scene" without obtaining a warrant or valid consent, the evidence they gather will probably not be admissible in court.
-In three separate cases, the Supreme Court has rejected attempts at creating a "crime scene" exception.
+In three separate cases, the Supreme Court refused to adopt a crime-scene exception.
 In Mincey v.
-Arizona the Court declined "to hold that the seriousness of the offense under investigation itself creates exigent circumstances of the kind that under the Fourth Amendment justify a warrantless search."
+Arizona, the Court declined "to hold that the seriousness of the offense under investigation itself creates exigent circumstances of the kind that under the Fourth Amendment justify a warrantless search."
 Later, in Thompson v.
-Louisiana the Court found a "murder scene" exception "inconsistent with the Fourth and Fourteenth Amendments."
-Lastly, in Flippo v.
-West Virginia the Court reiterated its earlier rejections of a "'murder scene exception' to the Warrant Clause of the Fourth Amendment."
+Louisiana, the Court found a "murder scene" exception "inconsistent with the Fourth and Fourteenth Amendments."
+Finally, in Flippo v.
+West Virginia, the Court reiterated its earlier rejections of a "murder scene exception" to the Warrant Clause of the Fourth Amendment."

-9.20 Consent Searches
+17.20 Consent Searches